MISSION STATEMENT OF SAINT HELENA SCHOOL

 Technology

-We, at St. Helena, see our responsibility as educators to give all students the opportunity to augment their education with as many tools as possible.
-The teachers themselves utilize the technology available to them in developing the techniques necessary for our children to become functionally successful in today’s community and tomorrow’s world.
-In order for us to accomplish this goal, we stress cooperative learning, integration across the curriculum, higher order thinking skills and the importance of the teacher as a facilitator rather than as a master.
-We emphasize the computer as a tool rather than an object to program.
-Through the employment of the Internet, word processing, database, spreadsheet, and presentation software packages, the children are required to view the computer as an effective tool and a consistent resource in curriculum work.
+For our students to become functionally successful in today’s community and tomorrow’s world, we emphasize the computer as a tool, rather than an object to program.
+Software used for learning at St. Helena include: the internet, word processing, database spreadsheet, and presentation packages.
 An Acceptable Use Policy for the Catholic Schools of the Archdiocese of Philadelphia is distributed to each family at the beginning of the school year.
 Students are expected to abide by the conditions set forth for Internet usage.

 Music